Syntactic Structures

 Written when Chomsky was still an unknown scholar, Syntactic Structures had a major impact on the study of knowledge, mind and mental processes, becoming an influential work in the formation of the field of cognitive science.
 It also significantly influenced research on computers and the brain.
-The importance of Syntactic Structures lies in Chomsky’s persuasion for a biological perspective on language at a time when it was unusual, and in the context of formal linguistics where it was unexpected.
-The book led to Chomsky eventually becoming recognized as one of the founders of what is now known as sociobiology.
-Another reason for the fame of Syntactic Structures was that Hjelmslev died in 1965, after which generative grammarians were not clear about the origin of the theory.
+The importance of Syntactic Structures lies in Chomsky's persuasion for a biological perspective on language at a time when it was unusual, and in the context of formal linguistics where it was unexpected.
+The book led to Chomsky's eventual recognition as one of the founders of what is now known as sociobiology.
 Some specialists have questioned Chomsky's theory, believing it is wrong to describe language as an ideal system.
 They also say it gives less value to the gathering and testing of data.
-Nevertheless, American linguistics changed course in the second half of the 20th century as a result of Syntactic Structures.
+Nevertheless, Syntactic Structures is credited to have changed the course of linguistics in general and American linguistics in particular in the second half of the 20th century.